instamatic-dev/instamatic/readme.md

 # Instamatic

-Program for automatic data collection of diffraction snapshots on electron microscopes.
-Included is a Python library with bindings for the JEOL microscope, and orius/timepix camera, and data collection routines for collecting serial electron diffraction (serial ED) and continuous rotation electrion diffraction (cRED) data.
+Python program to collect serial and rotation electron diffraction data.
+Included is a Python library with bindings for the JEOL microscope, and orius/timepix camera, and data collection routines for collecting serial electron diffraction (serial ED) and continuous rotation electron diffraction (cRED) data.

 ## Usage